 WHAT YOU NEED TO KNOW BEFORE YOU VISIT JORDAN

 Jordan is a small Middle Eastern country that occupies under 100,000 square kilometers including the Dead Sea, which makes it similar in size to Portugal and Austria.
 However, what will really surprise you (among many things) about Jordan is the array of climates and landscapes, as well as the country's rich history all the way back to the Paleolithic period and spanning through the Hellenistic period, Ottoman rule and eventual establishment of the Hashemite Kingdom of Jordan.
-Though Jordan's location doesn't make it the most obvious...Read more
+Thinking about visiting Jordan?
+Though Jordan's location doesn't make...Read more

 The Jordan Tourism Board truly deserves a commendation for how easy they've made it for tourists to get in and around the country.
 From the straightforward visa-on-arrival counters to the Jordan Pass and warm hospitality, Jordan is one of the most tourist-friendly countries I have visited.
 The Jordan Pass is one of the best resources for visitors to the Hashemite Kingdom: if you're planning a trip to Jordan, here's everything you need to know about this tourist pass!
 Planning a trip to Jordan?
 Click here for...Read more

 Jordan may be a small country, but the Hashemite Kingdom sure packs a punch.
 The Middle Eastern country is home to some of the best preserved Roman ruins in the world, ancient cities, citadels and castles, fortresses, one of the new Wonders of the World, wildlife sanctuaries and a sprawling desert valley.
 Most first-time visitors opt to spend 1 week in Jordan, taking in the country's wondrous sights.
 I fell in love with Jordan when we visited earlier this year - I wasn't sure what to...Read more